tushar5526/tushar5526.github.io/content/about.md

 I am Tushar.

-- I currrently work at [Samagra Governance](https://tech.samagragovernance.in) as a *Backend & DevOps Engineer*, building solutions for better governance.
+- I currrently work at [Canonical](https://canonical.com/) in the Launchpad team, maintaining and building the build infrastructure and related services.
+Previously, I was at  [Samagra Governance](https://tech.samagragovernance.in) as a *Backend & DevOps Engineer*, building solutions for better governance.

 - *Before this, I worked as an*
     - [MLH Fellow - Fall Batch'23](https://fellowship.mlh.io)